-Week Due Date Assignments & Deliverables Criteria for Satisfactory Grade 1 Work on completing PHE hour time log and factual reports for submission next week.
-2 PHS and Internship Hour Tracking Assignment Students will submit how many PHE hours that they have completed from when they started the program.
+Week Due Date Requirements & Deliverables Criteria for Satisfactory Grade 1 PHS and Internship Hour Tracking Assignment Students will submit how many PHE hours that they have completed from when they started the program.
 Students must submit a time log and signed factual report(s) for any PHE hours to be accepted.
 This assignment is to ensure that students know how many PHE hours and internship hours they need to complete before the end of the semester.
 If students have not completed their PHE hours requirement prior to PHC 6941, they are expected to complete the remaining needed hours as internship work hours.
-3 E-folio submission and Peer Review This is a 2-part assignment: 1.
+2 2 E-folio submission and Peer Review This is a 2-part assignment: Student will create an electronic portfolio on any online of their choice.
+The e-folio should have a minimum of two pages, 1.
+About me page, 2.
+Applied Practice Experience where students will upload their public health service here factual reports, internship hours, and portfolio products end of the semester.
+The link will to the e-folio will be set to the Canvas discussion board.
 Student will create an electronic portfolio on any online platform of their choice.
 The e-folio should have a minimum of two pages, 1.
 About me page, 2.
 Applied Practice Experience page where students will upload their public health service hours, factual reports, internship hours, and portfolio products at the end of the semester.
 The link will to the e-folio will be submitted to the Canvas discussion board.
-2. Review and provide constructive feedback on 5 peer's e-folios on the Canvas discussion board.
-4 Touchpoint Scheduling Assignment Student will submit a screenshot of the confirmed date and time for when they will complete their touchpoint meeting with the APE coordinator.
+Review and provide constructive feedback on 5 peer's e-folios on the Canvas discussion board.
+3-6 Touchpoint Scheduling Assignment Student will submit a screenshot of the confirmed date and time for when they will complete their touchpoint meeting with the APE coordinator.
 The link to schedule a touchpoint will be provided on the Canvas assignment page.
-5 Touchpoint with APE Coordinator Complete/Incomplete.
-Student should attend Touchpoint to confirm progress of hours and address any concerns.
+Complete/Incomplete.
+Student should attend Touchpoint to confirm Touchpoint with APE Coordinator progress of hours and address any concerns.
 APE Coordinator will grade complete/incomplete.
-6 Portfolio Work Product Proposal Complete/Incomplete.
+Portfolio Work Product Proposal Complete/Incomplete.
 Must be signed by both the student and APE Coordinator.
-7 Work on draft portfolio products 9 10 Draft Portfolio Work Products Complete/Incomplete.
+7 Summer Break 8 Work on portfolio products 9 Work Products Canvas for the APE Coordinator to review.
+If products are not available.
+Complete/Incomplete.
 Student will submit a draft of their products to Canvas for the APE Coordinator to review.
 If products are not available, submit a written update as instructed in the assignment page on Canvas.
-11-14 Work with APE Coordinator and inte rnship preceptor(s) to revise portfolio products as needed

-15 Final Portfolio Work Products (at least 2) with Portfolio Reflection for each See rubric and assignment page on Canvas; Must reach "Full Pass" for all products.
+10 11 Work with APE Coordinator and preceptor to revise portfolio products 12 See rubric and assignment page on Canvas; Must reach "Full Pass" for all products.
 Portfolio work products and reflection uploaded to Canvas.
 Work products are also posted to e-folio.
-Internship Time Log Complete/Incomplete.
-Student uploads to Canvas and efolio.
+13 Internship Time Log Complete/Incomplete.
+Student uploads to Canvas and e-folio.
 The APE coordinator will grade the assignment as Complete/Incomplete.

-16 Evaluation of Internship Site by Student Complete/Incomplete.
-Student will complete a Qualtrics survey that will evaluate their internship site and experience.
-The APE coordinator will grade the assignment as Complete/Incomplete.
-Final Evaluation by Preceptor Student's will notify internship preceptors ahead of time that their preceptors need to complete a Qualtrics survey that will evaluate the student's performance.
-The APE coordinator will grade the assignment as Complete/Incomplete.
+Evaluation n of Complete/Inco mplete.
+Student will complete a Qualtrics survey that will Internshi Site by evaluate their i nternship site and experience.
+The APE coordinator will Student grade the assiç gnment as Complete/Incomplete.
+Student's will n otify internship preceptors ahead of time that their Final Eva luation preceptors nee ed to complete a Qualtrics survey that will evaluate the by Prece ptor student's perfo rmance.
+The APE coordinator will grade the assignment as Complete/In ncomplete.